 HPA may refer to any of the following:

 1. Short for high-performance addressing, HPA was developed by Hitachi and is an LCD passive-matrix display technology commonly found on low-end portable computers.
 HPAs have higher response rates and contrast, and are capable of displaying up to 16 million colors.
-However, they lack the crisp display that is found with an active-matrix display.
+However, they lack the crisp display found with an active-matrix display.
 See the dual-scan display for a full definition and related links on this term.